gardinermichael/ga-wpe-sage-10-workflow/README.md

 ### Deploying

 Signaled by `Deploy - ` in front of the step name.
-This process configures the relevant SSH keys, configures git by adding the remote, before finally switching out the .gitignore by delinking and relinking when the time comes (See line ##).
+This process configures the relevant SSH keys, adds the remote to git, switches out the .gitignore by delinking and relinking, and finally pushes to WPE.

 ### .gitignore Section